Install macOS in VirtualBox

 Now this was the most complicated part as it involved some scripting.
 First export the quota templates from the source server:

-dirquota.exe quota template export /file:C:\quota.xml
+dirquota.exe template export /file:C:\quota.xml

 copy that file onto the destination server and do: